bodawei/dxData/README.md

 2. Install [Python 2.7.x](https://www.python.org/downloads/)
 3. Run `npm install` in the demo directory
 4. Run grunt in the demo directory
-  * This will build some files and then start up a web server
+  * This will build some files
   * Grunt is installed locally in the demo directory.
 So you can run it with `node node_modules/grunt-cli/bin/grunt`.
 You may want to install it globally (npm install -g grunt-cli) so you can run it more easily.
   * For Windows users, see [Does Grunt work on Windows](http://gruntjs.com/frequently-asked-questions) (short answer: yes, but you may want to avoid cygwin).
-5. Run the server with `python python/server.py` in the demo directory
+5. Run the server with `grunt server` in the demo directory
 6. Visit http://localhost:8888 from one (or, preferably, multiple) browsers

 ## Using the demo